-Ride sharing liability issues in California
+Ride-sharing liability issues in California

 Uber and Lyft, termed “Transportation Network Companies” in California, fall somewhere in between commercial taxi companies and personal vehicle use, leading to unique rules affecting liability.

-- Independent contractor v. employee: Since ride sharing relies on personal vehicles of non-commercial drivers, the drivers maintain their own vehicles, set their own schedules, and do not display signage of the company for which they drive.
-In the event of an accident, Uber consistently maintains that drivers are independent contractors, so the company is not responsible for their actions.
+- Independent contractor v. employee: Since ride-sharing relies on personal vehicles of non-commercial drivers, the drivers maintain their own vehicles, set their own schedules, and do not display signage of the company for which they drive.
+In the event of an accident, Uber consistently maintains that drivers are independent contractors, so the company is not responsible for its actions.
 In California, Uber drivers are viewed as independent contractors for employment issues, but there has been a push to view them as employees in the case of accidents.
 If drivers were considered employees, the company would be liable if the driver is negligent.